ADLD Research Roadmap

 Targeted Repurposing

-Farnesyltransferase inhibitors, already FDA-approved for Progeria, reduce Lamin B1 in ADLD cell models; additional ongoing screens in the Padiath lab at Pittsburgh and collaborator labs in Italy
+Farnesyltransferase inhibitors, already FDA-approved for Progeria, reduce Lamin B1 in ADLD cell models; additional ongoing screens at academic collaborator labs in the US and Italy.

 Next

-Move the most promising candidates into the dedicated ADLD mouse model in 2026
+Advance the most promising candidates into preclinical animal studies in 2026

 T5